 In 1870, Alfred Russell Wallace proved the curvature of the Earth and answered the challenge put forward by a flat-Earther, John Hampden.

 He ignored the effect of refraction and wrongly concluded that the Earth does not have curvature.
-Wallace designed a better experiment in order to minimize the effect of refraction:
+Wallace designed a better experiment to minimize the effect of refraction:

 - He raised the entire experiment by 13 ft 3 in (4 m) above water.
 In contrast, Rowbotham did his experiment only 8 in (20 cm) above water.